Phi Phi Leh Island Boat Tour (Koh Phi Phi Leh)

 Viking Cave is located in the face of cliffs on Phi Phi Leh Island and gets its name from the colour paintings appearing on one part of the cave's wall with depictions vaguely resembling the long boats of the Vikings.

 It is also a very popular cave for the famous bird's nest gatherers, who risk their lives to climb thin stalks of bamboo to reach this golden nest made from bird saliva.
 Cruising around the limestone island monoliths of Krabi it is common to see thin stalks of bamboo inside caves many hundreds of feet up in the cliff faces.

-This particular type of bird's nest is made by the Forktail Swift and is regarded, by especially the Chinese, as the food of kings only eaten on special occassions.
-It is also regarded as an elixer of life giving the eater unfound strength and vitality.
+This particular type of bird's nest is made by the Forktail Swift and is regarded, by especially the Chinese, as the food of kings only eaten on special occasions.
+It is also regarded as an elixir of life giving the eater unfound strength and vitality.

 Bird's nests can fetch up to and over 1000 dollars per kilogram for the pleasure of eating.
 In Thailand you can find many restaurants specialising in cooking this delicacy in the form of bird's nest soup and many drinks sold in local shops contain the famous Forktail Swift's bird nest.